ROCm/amd_matrix_instruction_calculator/README.md

 * The matrix dimensions and number of blocks used by the instruction
 * The computational throughput and co-execution capabilities
 * The number of general-purpose registers (GPRs) used by the instruction's matrices
+* A description of the data types this instruction takes as input and produces as output
 * Whether the matrices can be stored in architected vector registers (ArchVGPRs) and/or the accumulation vector registers (AccVGPRs)
 * Support for matrix modifiers such as CBSZ, ABID, BLGP, OPSEL, and NEG
 * Formulae for mapping between matrix entries and the registers and lanes that hold them, when no matrix modifier fields are set